Masterpiece (TV series)

-Masterpiece (formerly known as Masterpiece Theatre) is a drama anthology television series produced by WGBH Boston.
-It premiered on Public Broadcasting Service (PBS) on January 10, 1971.
+Masterpiece, styled as MASTERPIECE (formerly known as Masterpiece Theatre), is a drama anthology television series produced by WGBH Boston.
+It premiered on PBS on January 10, 1971.
 The series has presented numerous acclaimed British productions.
-Many of these are produced by the BBC, but the line-up has also included programs shown on the UK commercial channels ITV and Channel 4.
+Many of these are produced by the BBC, but the lineup has also included programs shown on the UK channels ITV1, Channel 4, and Channel 5.

 Overview

 Masterpiece is known for presenting adaptations of novels and biographies, but it also shows original television dramas.
 The first title to air was The First Churchills, starring Susan Hampshire as Sarah Churchill.
 Other programs presented on the series include The Six Wives of Henry VIII; Elizabeth R; I, Claudius; Upstairs, Downstairs; The Duchess of Duke Street; The Citadel; The Jewel in the Crown; Reckless; House of Cards; Traffik, and Jeeves and Wooster.
-More recent popular titles include Prime Suspect, The Forsyte Saga, Sherlock, and Downton Abbey.
+More recent popular titles include Prime Suspect, The Forsyte Saga, Sherlock, Downton Abbey, Endeavour, Victoria and Guilt (British TV series).

 The theme music played during the opening credits is the Fanfare-Rondeau from Suite of Symphonies for brass, strings and timpani No. 1 by French composer Jean-Joseph Mouret.
 The theme was performed by Collegium Musicum de Paris.
 Roland Douatte was the conductor.
 It was recorded in 1954 by Vogue Records in Paris, France, and was later remastered in stereo and re-released by Nonesuch Records in the 1960s.

 During the first seasons in the 1970s, the theme music accompanied varying closeup shots of a waving British flag, which panned out into a still image of a British flag on a staff serving as the P in "Masterpiece".
 In the late 1970s, the opening video switched to views of antique books and other literary artifacts, many of which titles had been dramatized on the program.

 In 1980, Masterpiece gained a sister series, Mystery!, featuring a mix of contemporary and classic British detective and crime series, such as The Inspector Lynley Mysteries, Agatha Christie's Miss Marple, and Touching Evil.
 In 2000, to commemorate the 30th anniversary of the show, it presented Masterpiece: The American Collection, nine works by American writers, including Thornton Wilder's Our Town, starring Paul Newman.